Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Introduction

-\begin{itemize} \item[--] a controlled experiment in collaborative problem solving in MR applying visual graph analysis, that was conducted in two countries and three languages, \item[--] an investigation into how (collaborative)~problem solving scales for different levels of task instance complexity, \item[--] an elicitation of differences in solving strategies and the sense of flow in pairs and individuals, \item[--] a benchmark for disentangling collaboration from \textit{two heads are better than one} effects in pairs. \end{itemize}
+\begin{itemize} \item[--] a controlled experiment in collaborative problem solving in MR applying visual graph analysis, that was conducted in two countries and three languages, \item[--] an investigation into how (collaborative)~problem solving scales for different levels of task instance complexity, \item[--] an analysis of the differences in solving strategies and the sense of flow in pairs and individuals, \item[--] a benchmark for disentangling collaboration from \textit{two heads are better than one} effects in pairs for CVE. \end{itemize}

-Results should further basic research at the intersection of those topics, and underpin the design of CVE.
+Our study suggests that collaborating around a given \mbox{3D} graph rep\-resentation is not sufficient to achieve results better than those of an equal number of persons working~independently.
+Increasing task instance complexity is also generally not sufficient to change this state of affairs.
+Results from the study may serve~to benchmark collaborative graph analytics without advocating against it.
+To support replication of the study, we make data and source code openly available~\cite{darus-4231_2024}.